We continue from Morocco.

 Japan returns waterside across from the rest of the Pavilion.

-Teriyaki Chicken Bun: Steamed bun filled with Chicken, Vegetables and a Sweet Teriyaki Sauce – $5.75
+Teriyaki Chicken Bun – Steamed Bun filled with Chicken, Vegetables, and Teriyaki Sauce – $6

 If you were to ask me how I like my ramen, “cold” and “frothy” would not top the list of adjectives.
 “Hot” and “spicy” might, though.
 Here, the froth is almost a foam on top of the soup.
 Theoretically, it should help to cut the richness of the soup, but I think the froth just adds to the incredibly umami, or savory, quality.
 Unfortunately, the noodles were gummy and overcooked, like they had been sitting in broth for too long before they were served.
 There was also a salty soy glaze of some sort over the top, which made the flavor even more intense.
 I would still recommend trying one of these, even if you share one among numerous people.
 Some will likely be surprised by how much they enjoy it, while others will immediately swear off soup foam now and in the future.
 The portion is relatively large for the money and the cup is precious.
 So hopefully you can at least take a picture of it and increase your social media standing.

-Kirin tastes better on draft at Epcot than it does in a can at home, but there are still better selections all around, including the Ginga Kogen at the Mitsukoshi Department Store Sake Bar and the draft choices at Block & Hans or Hops & Barley back in the American Adventure.
+Kirin tastes better on draft at Epcot than it does in a can at home, but there are still better selections all around, including the Ginga Kogen at the Mitsukoshi Department Store Sake Bar, and the draft choices at Regal Eagle or Hops & Barley in the United States Pavilion.
+This may be the biggest “discount” on the 12-ounce pour versus the 6-ounce version that we’ve seen.
+You’ll save $1.50 on the 12-ounce versus two 6-ouncers.
+You might remember that we didn’t see any discount whatsoever on the larger Kronenbourg in France.
+What a life.